Dog killers get home detention

 They shot the dogs - most of them in cages - during a 25-minute killing spree.

-The shooting was sparked by a dispute between Hargreaves and Mendoza after accusations that one of his dogs had mauled and killed Mendoza's fox terrier.
+The shootings was sparked by a dispute between Hargreaves and Mendoza after accusations that one of his dogs had mauled and killed Mendoza's fox terrier.

 Hargreaves lived with the dogs - which he described as his "family" - in a disused quarry.
 He had reluctantly agreed to the adult dogs being put down to keep the peace with his neighbours.